wojciech-jakubowski/wojciech-jakubowski.github.io/_posts/2021-12-12-cloud-data-platform-intro.md

 ---
-title: "Cloud Data Platfom - part 1 - overview!"
+title: "Cloud Data Platfom part 1: intro!"
 date: 2021-08-22T21:10:00-02:00
 categories:
   - blog
+excerpt_separator: <!--more-->
 ---

-### Cloud Data Platform - Intro

 Cloud-based data platforms are getting increasingly popular and lots of companies are investing in this area these days.